anastasiabzv/anastasiabzv.github.io/_pages/about.md

 News
 ======

+**10/10/2023:** I was featured in a [spotlight interview](https://liu.se/en/news-item/ambitious-guest-researcher-program-enhances-the-interdisciplinary-dialogue) about my experience participating in the Network Dynamics and Control
+ ELIIT Focus Period at Linköping University in Sweden!

-**10/04/2023:** I will present an invited seminar on "Nonlinear dynamics of collective belief formation" at the KTH Royal Institute of Technology in Stockholm, Sweden.
+**10/04/2023:** I am presenting an invited seminar on "Nonlinear dynamics of collective belief formation" at the KTH Royal Institute of Technology in Stockholm, Sweden.

-**09/25/2023:** I will present an invited seminar on "Nonlinear dynamics of collective belief formation" at Uppsala University in Uppsala, Sweden.
+**09/25/2023:** I am presenting an invited seminar on "Nonlinear dynamics of collective belief formation" at Uppsala University in Uppsala, Sweden.

-**09/04/2023:** I am in residence at Linköping university in Sweden for the [Network Dynamics and Control ELIIT Focus Period](https://elliit.se/news-and-events/focus-period-linkoping-2023/), from September 4 to October 6.
+**09/04/2023:** I am in residence at Linköping University in Sweden for the [Network Dynamics and Control ELIIT Focus Period](https://elliit.se/news-and-events/focus-period-linkoping-2023/), from September 4 to October 6.
 I will present a seminar talk titled  "Nonlinear dynamics of collective belief formation" on September 8 and a second seminar talk titled "Active risk aversion in SIS epidemics over networks" on September 29.

 **08/28/2023:** I am presenting a virtual talk on "Nonlinear dynamics of collective belief formation" in the MathBio Seminar at the University of Iowa, hosted by Professor [Zahra Aminzare](https://math.uiowa.edu/people/zahra-aminzare).